 The truth is that grief will not leave your system even after years of allowing the emotions to flow.
 You will always remember your deceased loved one and wonder about the things you may still be doing with each other, should your love be alive till now.
 Despite that, your life does not end with theirs.
 Sooner than later, your bosses might ask you to return to work and fulfill your tasks in the company.

 So here are ways to overcome grief without ruining your source of living.

 When you are grieving over a special someone’s death, you tend to feel so powerless.
 You have no energy to cook or chew your food.
 The laundry from last month is still there.
 You have not picked up your phone or opened the windows at home since after the funeral.

-In reality, you can move – you merely do not wish to do so.
+“Loneliness is an epidemic, We’re the most socially connected society, yet so many people experience extreme loneliness.” psychologist Amy Sullivan, PsyD. said.
+But in reality, you can move – you merely do not wish to do so.
 If you want to keep your job, you should start doing your house chores for starters until you find the strength to go out and work at the office.